Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 1. Float data type

-This data type has a "single precision 32 bits IEEE 754" floating point.
+Float data type in Java has a "single precision 32 bits IEEE 754" floating point.
 The value of this range is unlimited.
-The size of the float data type is 4 bytes (32 bits).
+The size of the float data type in java is 4 bytes (32 bits).
 It stores fractional numbers.
 Sufficient for storing 6 to 7 decimal digits.
 Its default value is 0.0F.
 You must end the value with an "f" for floats.

 Syntax